Collier Street

-The village of Collier Street includes St Margaret's Church, a primary school, a small business estate and several farms.
+The village includes St Margaret's Church, a primary school, a small business estate and several farms.
 St. Margaret's church and school are at the centre of the village.
 The church forms part of a benefice with St. Mary's in Laddingford and St. Peter & St. Paul in Yalding.
 The three villages are located within three miles of each other but Collier Street, once part of Yalding's civil parish, has had its own parish since 1999.
 The civic or civil parish of Collier Street is governed by an elected parish council and was formed following a review by Maidstone Borough Council.

+History

 The village seems not to have existed before the start of the nineteenth century, nor does the road even appear on maps before the late C18th.
 It is most likely that the village was named for a long narrow clearing ('strait' hence 'street') through a wood used by charcoal burners (hence 'Collier').
 Subsequently farms were established along with a handful of country houses before the majority of housing followed in the early Victorian era.
 The church was built between 1847 and 1849 and the attached school was opened in 1860.

+Collier Street as a village incorporated a handful of smaller places named for the older farms or substantial houses which existed before the majority of the village's housing was built in Victorian times: for example Saxonden, Spitzbrook and Mockbeggar.
+A couple of old wealden roads make up the village proper; the main road which has no specific name is the B2162, part of a longer old road running from SE London / NW Kent down to Rye on the south coast.